jjam912/note_utility/RULES.md

     with as few bugs as possible.
 The following rules dictate a few requirements for your notes:

-1. Each intended *note* must be separated by a newline (what you get by pressing enter).
+1. Each intended note must be separated by a newline (what you get by pressing enter), unless it is a block.
-2. If you intend for a *note* to become a *pair*, it must have only one *separator*.
+2. Create blocks by surrounding the note by the "block" string designated in the config file.
-3. If you want a *note* to be ignored, you must start the line with whatever you put for *Comments* in the Config file.
+3. If you want a note to be ignored, you must start the line with whatever you put for "comments" in the config file.

 Your notes are read from the beginning of the file to the end, so order will matter, especially if you use headings.

-## Headings:
+### Headings:
 When you want to structure your notes into a hierarchy, you use *headings*.
 In Markdown, one "#" indicates the highest level heading, while six "#"s indicate the lowest level heading.
 You must construct your notes in this way too, repeating one character at the start of a line, if you want to use headings in your notes.